iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

 $ dvc run -M metrics.json 'echo "{\"AUC\": 0.6}" > metrics.json'
 ```

-To see the change, let's run `dvc metrics diff` without arguments, that would
+To see the change, let's run `dvc metrics diff` without arguments.
+This compares
-compare our current metrics to what we've had in the last commit (similar to
+our current <abbr>workspace</abbr> metrics to what we had in the previous
-`git diff`):
+commit:

 ```
 $ dvc metrics diff